 Submitting your appeal or complaint

-If, after local consultation, you continue to have concerns, you can submit your complaint or appeal for investigation by the Director of Graduate Admissions.
+If, after local consultation, you continue to have concerns, you can submit your complaint or appeal with supporting evidence for investigation by the Director of Graduate Admissions.

 You should complete and submit a Graduate Admissions Complaint and Appeal Form: